Rediscover ecology

 ETYMOLOGY

-DEFINITION OF THE TERM “ECOLOGY” THROUGHOUT DICTIONARIES
+DEFINITION OF THE TERM “ECOLOGY” IN DICTIONARIES

-Ecology is then defined there as being a
+Environmentalism is then defined as being a

 The birth of the term ecology